railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 * The sale of that product to a customer,

-For example, if you enter an alert for the invoicing of a customer, for an accountant entering an invoice for that customer, the alert message will be attached as shown in the figure below:
+For example, if you enter an alert for the invoicing of a customer, for an accountant entering an invoice for that customer, the alert message will be attached as shown in the figure :ref:`fig-warnsmp`:

+.. _fig-warnsmp:

 .. figure:: images/warning_sample.png
    :align: center

-   *Alert from invoicing a customer.*
+   *Alert from invoicing a customer*

 Control of deliveries and invoicing
 ===================================